briantkelley/apple-rs/lib/corefoundation/README.md

 separate from `Object` so the FFI related functionality is not visible by default when using the `Object` interface.

-The `declare_and_impl_type!` macro declares a new type on which to implement Rust bindings for a Core Foundation-compatible type.
+The `define_and_impl_type!` macro defines a new type on which to implement Rust bindings for a Core Foundation-compatible type.
 A new type is required to implement the many of the standard traits, as the FFI type definition typically originates in a separate `-sys` crate.

 ### Memory Management